State and Local Policy Database

 Building Energy Code Compliance and EnforcementList All

-Cleveland does not staff full time employees solely dedicated to building energy code compliance.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 The city does not require plan reviews, site inspections, and/or performance testing as a means of compliance verification; however, property owners that participate in the Cleveland Green Building Tax abatement program must have the properties verified.
 The city does not offer upfront support to developers or owners for energy code compliance.

 Policies Targeting Existing BuildingsList All